St. Rita School A Plan for the 21st Century Fall, 2018 – Spring, 2023

 Task 2: Each grade will have a plan for incorporating service learning into the curriculum that involves all students in service to each other, to the parish or the local community.

-Task 3: The effectiveness of the service-learning programs will be assessed by the teachers and principals.
+Task 3: The effectiveness of the service-learning programs will be assessed by the teachers and by the principal.

 Task 4: With the help of Mission Childhood Association, Catholic Charities and Catholic Relief Services, St. Rita School will participate in charity programs in this country and around the world.